varun-ms-s/VSD_bandgap_sky130/README.md

 Have to resize transistors as the temperature and voltage coefficient of VBGR are not very small.\
 Have to Include Enable circuit. \
 Have To try cascoded mirror to make VBGR to be constant across all PVT corners\
-Also Inlcude a trimming resistor for dealing with process variations.
+Also Inlcude a trimming resistor for dealing with process variations.\
+Have to do noise analysis\
+Finally layout and check post layout simulations